Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/converting.rst

 .. note:: ``model.eval()`` and ``torch.no_grad()`` are called automatically for validation.

-The test loop isn't used within :meth:`~lightning.pytorch.trainer.trainer.Trainer.fit`, therefore, you would need to explicitly call :meth:`~lightning.pytorch.trainer.trainer.Trainer.test`.
+The test loop isn't used within :meth:`~lightning_pytorch.trainer.trainer.Trainer.fit`, therefore, you would need to explicitly call :meth:`~lightning_pytorch.trainer.trainer.Trainer.test`.

 .. code-block:: python